nichoth/resume/src/resume.md

 * Javascript Developer
 * October 2021

-Worked on a contract to make a blog application with fission's fully decentralized backend
+As a contract I worked on to make a blog application with Fission's decentralized/web3 backend

 ### Invintus Media
 * Developer